 I returned to the American Church of Berlin for the third time in order to join the praise worship at 1:30pm.
 I had been in contact with the administration via e-mail, who had recommended that I steer my inquiries toward Pastor Tim.
-He was a young guy from the States who welcomed me in and was happy to chat after the service.
+He was a young guy from the States who was happy to chat after the service.

 A much older Pastor led the modest congregation, and like my previous visits, I found his inoffensive tone of voice easy on the ears.
 I rather liked one of his little analogies about how ships weren't built to stay in the safety of the harbor where they would grow barnacles and rot, they must venture out into rougher seas.

 The caretaker was locking up the church, so we caught the Ubahn together and spoke on a more personal level.
 He was here for his fourth year of Seminary with his wife and three-month-old.
-As the train reached my station, he handed me his card if I had any more questions.
-I smiled and shook his hand, saying that I might indeed have more to talk about, like why Deuteronomy wasn't included in the Protestant Bible, and if he knew anything about Enoch.
+As the train reached my station, he handed me his card in case I had any more questions.
+I smiled and shook his hand, saying that I might indeed have more to talk about, like why half a dozens books weren't included in the Protestant Bible, and if he knew anything about Enoch.

 He seemed to trust me, but I doubted how much I could really learn from a kid like him.